-Fiat Chrysler Recalls 100K Vehicles to Fix Takata Air Bags
+Fiat Chrysler recalls 100K vehicles to fix Takata air bags

 Continue Reading Below

-Takata uses the chemical ammonium nitrate to cause a small explosion designed to inflate the air bags in a crash.
-But Takata inflators can explode with too much force when exposed to prolonged heat and humidity and hurl shrapnel into vehicles.
+Takata inflators can explode with too much force and hurl shrapnel into vehicles.
 As many as 16 people have been killed worldwide and about 180 have been injured.
-Fiat Chrysler says it knows of no injuries involving this group of recalled vehicles.

-Dealers will replace the inflators with parts made by another company.
-Fiat Chrysler says the driver-side replacement air bags are now available, but the passenger-side air bags won't be available until spring.